 Dr. Linda McLean

 Dr. McLean currently supervises our multidisciplinary team of researchers with backgrounds in psychology, physiotherapy, engineering, kinesiology, and biomedical science.
 In her position as our supervisor, we have come to know Linda as an intelligent, thoughtful, and driven leader with a passion for tackling issues related to research and policies in women’s health.
 Dr. McLean’s dedication to promoting women’s health is also strongly demonstrated through her excellence as a researcher.
 As a mentor and professional, Dr. McLean conducts her research based on a strong, clear picture of clinical and policy relevance.
-Each project that she proposes as a leader, that we conceive as a team, or that she is brought by a third party must unequivocally pass a test; a project worth pursuing must either lead to advances through its strong clinical relevance to the practice of women’s health or to policies related to women’s health.
+Each project that she proposes as a leader, that we conceive as a team, or that she is brought in from a third party must unequivocally pass a test; a project worth pursuing must either lead to advances through its strong clinical relevance to the practice of women’s health or to policies related to women’s health.

 Dr. McLean not only shows excellence in research, but demonstrates outstanding mentorship skills and strong relationships with the local community; she is a leader in advocating for women’s health.